Isebring/Avian-Banter/README.md

 - [x] När sidan laddas om ska användaren behålla sitt användarnamn, läggas tillbaka i konversationen som den befann sig i (Rum eller DM) och kunna sina läsa tidigare DM’s.

+## For developers

+To get started, clone the repository and run `npm run setup`.
+This will install all dependencies and start the server and client.

+Once all dependencies have been installed, you can alternatively run `npm run dev` to start the server and client.

+If you want to start only the server or client, you can use `npm run server` or `npm run client` respectively.